bigdata-ai-lab/EimisAnimeDiffusion_1.0v/README.md

 <img src=https://imgur.com/gudKxQe.png width=75% height=75%>

+## Disclaimer
+Some prompts might not work perfectly (mainly colors, backgrounds), so add some more prompts for it to work, or try these -->().
+Usually they help.

 ## License

 This model is open access and available to all, with a CreativeML OpenRAIL-M license further specifying rights and usage.